How to Irish Crochet

 11. Once the entire background is made, pull out the pins and/or basting thread and lift the piece off as one garment.
 Weave in tails.

-12. Do a row of sc around the border and/or add padding or a decorative trim.
+12. Create a seam or edging by working a row of sc around the border or add padding or a decorative trim.

 Note: Historically dry Arabic Gum was used, hence the word “gumming.”
 I think the mixture was something like 2 tsp of powder to 1 pint of boiling water to create a starch that would leave the piece crisp while variations of the mix (less water) would harden it to a plaster-like crocheted tree ornament.
 Today Arabic Gum is seen in diet supplements and glue or gelatin.
 For obvious reason, it’s fallen out of use as a starch.

 14. Leave color as is or dye it.
 If dying, follow the directions on the manufacturer’s instructions.
 I’ve used RIT brand with some success; it was gray dye on ecru cotton thread and the color came out light gray, almost dusty blue.
 I prefer powder to liquid and like to combine colors for various results.
 There are recipes on the Rit website.